Power of Attorney for Property: What You Must Know

 Agent

-An agent known as an attorney-in-fact, is a person on whom the principal's rights are vested and authorised to act on behalf of a principal.
+An agent known as an attorney-in-fact is a person on whom the principal's rights are vested and who is authorized to act on behalf of a principal.
 Individuals aged 18 or above with legal rights and certain reputable financial institutions may act as agents.

 Lawyer